wp-plugins/vubon-hover-effects/readme.txt

 <p>8.
 In your <strong>Post/Page Editor</strong> you will see a blue button within your editor.</p>

 <p>9.
-Put Any Title On Title field, click the <strong>Rd hover Item Shortcode Button</strong>, you will then see a Box open with a <strong>ShortCode Option Panel.</strong>
+Put Any Title On Title field, click the <strong>vubon hover Item Shortcode Button with green Icon</strong>, you will then see a Box open with a <strong>ShortCode Option Panel.</strong>
 </p>